parallel-fs-utils/fs-drift/README.md

 ## future enhancements

-- logging - is a bit chaotic, done differently in different places, should be simple and user-controllable while the test is running.
+- logging - is a bit chaotic, done differently in different places, too many log files, should be simple and user-controllable while the test is running.

+- make remounts work

+- allow mountpoint per process
+-- to simulate large client populations
+-- to support block storage tests

+- extend number of filesystem operations

 - dynamic parameter adjustment - want to be able to change parameters while the test is running (to see how the filesystem responds to major expansion/contraction, for example, or to see how different workload mixes impact the